 Hallux rigidus means 'stiff great toe' and was first described in the orthopaedic literature towards the end of the nineteenth century.
 The degenerative changes can be mild to severe, as can the consequent disability.
 It affects adults and adolescents and there may or may not be a history of trauma.

 The aetiology is unknown.
 It is thought to relate to 'wear and tear' of the joint through acute, or more usually, chronic repetitive injury.
 Symptoms result from a degenerative arthropathy of the first metatarsophalangeal (MTP) joint.
 These degenerative changes are characterised by:

 - Altered joint mechanics.

 Pain and loss of function result from dorsal osteophytes, inflammation and irregularity of joint articular surfaces.
 As with any degenerative arthropathy the combination of overuse, injury or abnormal joint mechanics may combine to produce stresses and damage to articular cartilage.

-- Hallux rigidus is one of the most common causes of forefoot pain.
+- Hallux rigidus is the most common degenerative disorder of the foot and it is one of the most common causes of forefoot pain[2, 3].

-- Most cases (80%) are bilateral and, of these, nearly all have a family history.
+- Most cases are bilateral and many have a family history.

 - Localised on the dorsal surface of the great toe.